 It’s also very easy to link your boutique up to your social media networks and this gives you the opportunity to market your clothes to an already established following and encourage your customers to share pictures of themselves in their purchases.

 There is no limit to the number of products you can list, but it’s crucial to put the time in creating your listing.

 - Descriptions are key when selling clothes, but don’t worry too much about getting in certain buzz words to catch the eye – the photo of the product will sell itself.

-- ASOS operate the policy that if you’re going to list clothing on the marketplace, you must photograph your items on a model in daylight.
+- ASOS insists that you must photograph your items on a model in daylight.
 Any clothes photographed on a coat hanger/floor/etc or one that uses flash photography will be removed.